top of page

 line halfway on the side of the body between the iliac crest (the pelvic bone) and the bottom of

 the ribcage.
-The hip is measured in a horizontal line at the widest point of the buttocks of a person.
+The hip is measured in a horizontal line at the widest point of the buttocks.

 Waist-to-hip ratio measures the difference between the waist circumference and the hip